rsdoiel/rsdoiel.github.io/blog/2016/08/16/From-Markdown-and-Bash-to-mkpage.md

 [golang.org/pkg/text/template](https://golang.org/pkg/text/template/).

 If your site generator needs are more than *mkpage* I suggest [Hugo](https://gohugo.io).
+It's what I would probably reach for if I was building a large complex organizational site or news site.

 If you're looking for an innovative and rich author centric content system I suggest Dave Winer's [Fargo](http://fargo.io) outliner and [1999.io](https://1999.io).